List of governors of West Virginia

-The current governor is Republican Jim Justice, who assumed office on January 16, 2017.
-West Virginia's 36th governor, Justice was elected as a Democrat, but switched to the Republican Party on August 4 of that year.

 To serve as governor, a person must be at least 30 years old, and must have been a citizen of West Virginia for at least five years at the time of inauguration.
-Under the current Constitution of West Virginia, ratified in 1872, the governor serves a four-year term commencing on the Monday after the second Wednesday in the January following an election.
+Under the current Constitution of West Virginia, ratified in 1872, the governor serves a four-year term commencing on the Monday after the second Wednesday in January, following an election.
 The original constitution of 1863 only called for a two-year term.
-He may be reelected any number of times, but not more than twice in a row.
+Since 1968, a governor may be reelected any number of times, but not more than twice in a row.
 Any partial term served counts toward the limit of two consecutive terms.

-The constitution makes no mention of a lieutenant governor; if the governorship becomes vacant, the senate president acts as governor.
-If more than one year remains in the governor's term at the time of vacancy, a new election is held; otherwise, the senate president acts as governor for the remainder of the term.
+The constitution makes no mention of a lieutenant governor; if the governorship becomes vacant, the senate president stands first in the line of succession.
+If more than one year remains in the governor's term at the time of vacancy, a new election is held for the balance of the term.
+If less than a year remains, the senate president acts as governor for the remainder of the term.
 A bill passed in 2000 grants the senate president the honorary title of lieutenant governor, but this title is rarely used in practice and the terms of the senate president do not correspond with governorships.
 The same bill states that the line of succession after the senate president will be the speaker of the House of Delegates, followed by the state attorney general, the state auditor and former governors, in inverse order of term, that are in residence in the state at the time of the vacancy.